routingblog/arbitration/content/docs/problems.md

 The Supreme Court has repeatedly ignored the plain meaning of the statutes, congressional intent in writing the FAA, as well the standard rules of statutory interpretation effectively rewriting Title 9 to invent a "national policy favoring arbitration" [^jiggery] [^schwartzcorrecting] [^gilles5] as a form of “do it yourself-tort reform". [^sternlight]

+Arbitration is inherently a creature contract.
+The defining feature is not implicitly or speed but rather _party agreement_.
+As such most of this document is in generalities and discusses typical consumer and employment contracts.

 # General Information

 - Arbitration, when passed, was designed for contract disputes between merchants, not statutory claims or between entities of unequal bargaining power. [^creeping1] [^comm] [^rustic] In fact members of Congress expressly disavowed touching either consumer or employment contracts - and even went so far as to make that explicit with respect to employment. [^scaliaclass1] Julius Henry Cohen, the author of United States Arbitration Act,testified that the bill would be applicable in federal courts only. [^keating1]